CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/getting-started-2.md

 ## Objectives

-Use Azure services to automate document processing, including data extraction, sentiment analysis, OCR, and classification.
-They will integrate Azure OpenAI's ChatGPT and Cosmos DB to analyze and interact with the processed data through a web application.

 - **Implement and manage endpoint DLP:** Learn how to configure and manage Data Loss Prevention (DLP) policies in Microsoft Purview to safeguard sensitive information such as credit card numbers and employee IDs.
 Gain hands-on experience creating custom DLP policies, defining conditions and actions, and monitoring policy matches to prevent accidental or unauthorized sharing of sensitive data across Microsoft 365 services.

 - **Implement Insider Risk Management:** Learn how to identify, assess, and respond to insider threats using Microsoft Purview Insider Risk Management.
 Gain hands-on experience creating policies that detect risky user behaviors and applying risk indicators.
 Then, enhance data protection with Microsoft Purview Adaptive Protection by dynamically adjusting Data Loss Prevention (DLP) controls based on user risk levels ensuring sensitive data is safeguarded without disrupting productivity.